gdbroman/broman.blog/_posts/2020/2021-01-04-all-we-do-is-signal.md

 On and on.
 Even not caring about signaling is a form of signaling - it's inescapable.

-All we do is signal, it's just a matter of how many layers of meta-cognition you want to obscure it with.
+All we do is signal.
+It's just a matter of how many layers of meta-cognition you want to obscure it with.